pyx7b/grpc-messenger/README.md

 pip install grpcio grpcio-tools
 ```

-2. Use the protoc compiler with the grpcio-tools plugin to generate the Python files in the current directory directory for `Message.proto` in the parent directoy `-I..`:
+2. Use the protoc compiler with the grpcio-tools plugin to generate the Python files in the current directory from `Message.proto` file in the parent directoy `-I..`:
 ```
 python -m grpc_tools.protoc -I.. --python_out=. --grpc_python_out=. ../Message.proto
 ```